gellner/knative-servicemesh-vault/README.md

 '{"metadata": {"annotations": {"serving.knative.openshift.io/enablePassthrough":"true"}},"spec":{"template":{"metadata":{"annotations":{"sidecar.istio.io/inject":"true","sidecar.istio.io/rewriteAppHTTPProbers":"true"}}}}}'
 ```

-Alternatively, the `func.yaml` file in the functions directory can have the following added to ensure the annotations are included during the build:
+Alternatively, the `func.yaml` file in the function's directory can have the following added to ensure the annotations are included during the build:
 ```yaml
 deploy:
 # ...